kulics/koral/book-en/document.md

 E.g:
 ```
-Boolean1: bool = true       -- true
+boolean1: bool = true       -- true
-Boolean2: bool = false      -- false
+boolean2: bool = false      -- false
 ```
 ## Any Type
 In particular, sometimes a type that can be any object is needed to assist in the completion of the function, which is `any`.

 E.g:
 ```
-A: any = 1   -- any type
+a: any = 1   -- any type
 ```
 ## Nil
 We need a value that can be any type of null value, so it is `nil` .

 E.g:
 ```
-A = nil     -- none value
+a = nil     -- none value
 ```

 # Operators